asimihsan/travelbot/src/backend/README.md

 -   use tabs. new tab for previous searches and favourite searches.
     -   previous searches stores everything up to e.g. 100.
     -   favourite searches are only favourited searches, no limit.
--   start using preferences, even if read-only, to store major configuration.
-    -   server hostname(s).
-    -   method names for country codes.
 -   improve table views of places and searches of places.
     -   do not show results for first letter. it's too slow, could cache but why bother. first letter will never show useful results.
     -   show indexed sections depending on depth of search. zero-letter search is A-Z, then second-letter search for e.g. "L" is "LA-LZ", but only for matching records, etc. Be careful of spaces (e.g. "A ") and accented letters. (this might be a bad idea).